2017 United Express passenger removal: Similar incidents

-A passenger on a United Airlines flight who bought a full-price first-class ticket from Lihue to Los Angeles was told to get off the plane because "they needed the seat for somebody more important."
+Shortly after this incident, a passenger on a United Airlines flight who bought a full-price first-class ticket from Lihue to Los Angeles was told to get off the plane because "they needed the seat for somebody more important."
 According to the passenger, the gate agent stated "We have a priority list, and you're at the bottom of it."
 The gate agent then said that he would be arrested and put in handcuffs.
 The passenger said a fellow passenger warned him that the airline is "really nasty about this stuff" and might call the police.
 He is considering legal action against United.

 After paying approximately $1,000 for a seat for her two-year-old child, a woman was forced to hold the child on her lap for over three hours when United Airlines re-sold the child's seat to a standby passenger.
 The passenger appealed to the flight attendant, who rudely shrugged her shoulders and told her in an aggressive tone that the flight was full.
 The passenger was afraid to push the issue because of what had happened to Dao.
 When she flew back to Hawaii, United Airlines upgraded her to business class, provided access to the United lounge at the airport and gave her a lei.

 A family on a Delta Air Lines flight was removed from an aircraft and threatened with jail time and the loss of custody of their children for not surrendering a seat that they had originally purchased for their teenage son, who was not on the flight, but instead used for their 2-year-old child.
 After a video recording of the incident went viral, Delta offered an apology and compensation to the family.

+On July 20, 2024, Frontier Airlines required a passenger to exit an airplane to make room for a deadheading flight attendant.
+Frontier threatened the passenger with arrest.